 So, before you consider the big things and what you need to get done, give yourself time.
 The whole process of grieving and becoming whole can take months to years, depending on the person.
 You don’t need to put off your life for that long — in fact, you shouldn’t.
 But you do need to dedicate a bit of time to grieving.
 Let everything out.

-If you’ve been considering connecting with a therapist or coach, now is the perfect time.
+If you’ve been considering connecting with a therapist or coach, now is a perfect time.
 Remember, there is no shame in this.
-These are professionals whose job it is to help you through this process of starting over after divorce.
+These are professionals whose job is to help you through this process of starting over after a divorce.